Folkways

 The folk way requires that we accept there is an invisible plane in the universe, that there is life present somewhere we can’t see it.
 Maybe it’s in a different realm or dimension, or maybe it’s right here with us.
 Accepting this notion I operate with the idea that my ancestors want to guide me from wherever they are in the invisible universe.
 To aid in this communication I find it crucial to work with the plants I know my ancestors lived with.

 This is described by Robin Wall Kimmerer as the indigenous way of knowing (and something we all have access to when immersed deep in relationship to the land we inhabit), but I was not raised immersed in indigenous culture and practices.
-The ties to my indigenous ancestry were long-ago severed by colonization in Europe and then in South America.
+The ties to my indigenous ancestry were long-ago severed by colonization in Europe, and then South America.

 *Other folk herbalists who have come before me…and this line is long, ancient and we’re working with known ancient plants.